jamie-mh/AuthenticatorPro/README.md

 ## Features

 * **Compatibility** : Authenticator Pro is compatible with most providers and accounts.
-View some supported providers here: https://twofactorauth.org/ (marked with "software token").

 * **Backup / Restore** : Backup your authenticators with strong encryption.
 In case you lose your or change phone, you can always gain access to your accounts.
 Save to cloud storage or to your device.